icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 	rosdep install --from-paths src --ignore-src --rosdistro indigo -y

-The graphviz issue is resolve, now the error is:
+The graphviz issue is resolved, now the error is:

 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [theora]
 			  homebrew: Failed to detect successful installation of [gazebo]

- Now tried to install theora:
+Next, installed theora:

  	brew install theora